TOPIC 02

 Severe storm damage isn’t limited to a few areas.
 FM Global-defined hail zones have widened in recent years.
 Moderate Hail Zones have grown to reach a large part of the United States, while Severe and Very Severe Hail (VSH) Zones carve a path through the center of the country.

-Hail Speed
+Hail Size and Speed

 As hailstones increase in size, they pick up speed.
-Very large hailstones can fall at over 100 mph.4 Multiply those speeding hailstones by hundreds, then thousands, and you can see how this kind of bombardment can bring about the billion-dollar damage shown in the chart at the top of the page.
+Very large hailstones can fall at over 100 mph.1 Multiply those speeding hailstones by hundreds, then thousands, and you can see how this kind of bombardment can bring about the billion-dollar damage shown in the chart at the top of the page.

 Hail Duration